pingcap/docs-cn/tidb-resource-control.md

 > - The preceding table lists only the resources involved in RU calculation for TiDB Self-Hosted clusters, excluding the network and storage consumption.
 For TiDB Serverless RUs, see [TiDB Serverless Pricing Details](https://www.pingcap.com/tidb-cloud-serverless-pricing-details/).
 > - Currently, TiFlash resource control only considers SQL CPU, which is the CPU time consumed by the execution of pipeline tasks for queries, and read request payload.

-## Estimate RU consumption of SQL statements

-You can use the [`EXPLAIN ANALYZE`](/sql-statements/sql-statement-explain-analyze.md#ru-request-unit-consumption) statement to get the amount of RUs consumed during SQL execution.
-Note that the amount of RUs is affected by the cache (for example, [coprocessor cache](/coprocessor-cache.md)).
-When the same SQL is executed multiple times, the amount of RUs consumed by each execution might be different.
-The RU value does not represent the exact value for each execution, but can be used as a reference for estimation.

 ## Parameters for resource control

 The resource control feature introduces the following system variables or parameters: